Last updated on December 7, 2020 at 04:02 pm

-The East Coast shines this time of year with spellbinding spectacles, visits from Santa and family-friendly festivities.
+The East Coast shines this time of year with spellbinding spectacles and family-friendly festivities — many of which can be enjoyed from the safety and comfort of your car!
 From New Hampshire to Pennsylvania, we’ve compiled some of the season’s most Instagram-worthy destinations for holiday light displays.
-Leave the hustle and bustle behind and begin your holiday road trip tradition today!
+Start your holiday road trip tradition today!

 - Vintage Christmas in Portsmouth – Portsmouth: This historic seacoast city transforms into a magical winter wonderland, featuring ice skating at Puddle Dock Pond, an Annual Gingerbread House Contest and The Strawbery Banke Museum’s Candlelight Stroll.
-The Ogunquit Playhouse’s heartwarming holiday production of Annie is not to be missed.
+Visit The Music Hall for must-see entertainment.

-- Gift of Lights at New Hampshire Motor Speedway – Loudon: Every year, the speedway hosts a 2.5 mile-long drive-through illumination show complete with millions of brilliant LED lights, over 500 displays, 80 scenes, a s’mores pit, pictures with Santa and the truly dazzling Tunnel of Lights.
+- Gift of Lights at New Hampshire Motor Speedway – Loudon: Every year, the speedway hosts a 2.5 mile-long drive-through illumination show complete with millions of brilliant LED lights, over 500 displays, 80 scenes and the truly dazzling Tunnel of Lights.

 - The Bright Nights at Forest Park – Springfield: Add New England’s largest light display to your yuletide bucket list.
-Celebrate the holidays with themed displays including Jurassic World, Never, Never Land and Dr. Seuss.
-Newly added for 2019 are the Toy Land and Springfield Thunderbirds displays.
+Celebrate the holidays with themed displays including Jurassic World, Never Never Land, Toy Land and Springfield’s very own Dr. Seuss.

-- Festival of Silver Lights – Meriden: Featuring over 350,000 simply elegant twinkly white lights shaped mostly like animals nestled in their natural habitat, this drive-through display is pure magic.
-After your drive, stop by the selfie station to get your picture taken with Santa.
+- Festival of Silver Lights – Meriden: Featuring over 350,000 simply elegant twinkly white lights, this drive-through display is pure magic.
+Singing, costumed characters plus hot chocolate and cookies make this event fun for the whole family.
 Guests enjoy free admission all season long, until January 1.

 - Rockefeller Center – New York City: Everyone should visit one of the world’s most iconic holiday destinations at least once in their lifetime.
-Twirl with loved ones on the city’s famous ice rink, walk past wondrous window displays, marvel at the magnificent tree and watch the awe-inspiring Christmas Spectacular.
+While you’re there, walk past wondrous window displays and marvel at the magnificent tree.

-- Magic of Lights – PNC Bank Arts Center, Holmdel: Bask in over a mile of magical light displays and animations from the comfort of your car.
-This year, check out the all-new Toyota Holiday Village, featuring ice skating, a petting zoo, photos with Santa, cookie decorating and classic holiday movies.
+- Magic of Lights – PNC Bank Arts Center, Holmdel: Bask in over a mile of magical light displays and animations, right from your car.
+The Toyota Mega Tree Spectacular with 240 feet of LED Christmas trees is a family favorite.

 - Storybook Land’s Christmas Fantasy with Lights – Egg Harbor Township: Mr. and Mrs. Claus spread holiday sparkle, illuminating the park with over a million lights.
 Kids and kids at heart can enjoy rides and attractions as they stroll through the settings of their favorite storybooks and nursery rhymes.

-- Philly Holiday Attractions — Philadelphia: Getting into the holiday spirit is easy with Philly’s family festivities including ice skating, carousel rides, the city’s official tree and Wintergarden at Dilworth Park.
-Hit the Holiday Market and Christmas Village for your holiday shopping, and visit the Philadelphia Zoo for the all-new LumiNature light experience.
+- Philly Holiday Attractions — Philadelphia: Getting into the holiday spirit is easy with Philly’s family festivities including ice skating, the city’s official tree and Wintergarden at Dilworth Park.
+Hit the Holiday Market and Christmas Village for your holiday shopping.

 - Koziar’s Christmas Village — Bernville: What began over 70 years ago as one man’s love of decorating his farm for the holidays turned into a beloved seasonal destination.
 Santa’s Toy Shoppe, the country kitchen and elaborate light displays will delight guests of all ages.